sispt/grade-phoenix-bot/README.md

 - **Current & Old Term Grades:** Access both current and historical academic data

 ### 🔐 Security & Privacy

+**How your credentials are handled:**

+- **Your password is never stored or saved.**
+- **We use a temporary login token to keep your account safe.**
+- **You always see a message in the bot confirming this when you log in.**

+_This means your password is used only to log in to your university and is immediately discarded.
+Your data and privacy are fully protected._

 - **Enterprise Security:** Rate limiting, audit logging
 - **Security Headers:** Comprehensive security headers (CSP, HSTS, X-Frame-Options)
 - **User Transparency:** Clear explanation of credential handling